Skip to content

 end

-Multiple handlers can listen to the same event and will all run in the order they were registered.
+Multiple handlers can listen to the same event and fire in priority order (highest first), then registration order within the same priority.

 once